No-kill movement timeline: History of Best Friends Animal Society

 Many Sanctuary staff deployed to frontline shelters to help with their lifesaving efforts, regularly participating in the mentorship programs, deployments for Hurricane Harvey and a transport project out of Texas.

-For the first time on record, the total number of dogs and cats killed in America’s shelters for a given year has dropped below the one million mark — to about 800,000.
+For the first time on record, the total number of dogs and cats killed in America’s shelters for a given year has dropped below the one million mark — to around 733,000.